shakoorabdul/PersonalExpenseTracker/README.md

 •	Implement localStorage logic to save and restore transaction objects when the page loads.
 Interface & Chart Integration
 •	Design the HTML layout (KPI cards, input forms, and transaction table) with responsive CSS Grid/Flexbox styling.
-•	Integrate Chart.js to render and dynamically update the doughnut chart without display glitches.
 Interactivity & Deployment
 •	Hook up button listeners for submitting forms, deleting entries, and filtering categories.
 •	Bind everything into a single renderUI() loop.
-•	Clean up the code, test edge cases, push 15+ Git commits, and deploy the project live
+•	Clean up the code, test edge cases, and deploy the project live